1934 – 27th March – Kenilworth Urban District Council – Elections

 County First School – Proposal – Refused by KUDC

-Priors Field School – Almost built on the playing fields in Beehive Hill
+Priors Field School – Was almost built on the playing fields in Beehive Hill

 KUDC to Impose Speed Limits Along Beehive Hill